singh-anurag/weather-prediction/README.md

 Data required for the prediction is sourced from BOM (Bureau of Meteorology, Australia).

 Scope of the application can be altered/widened by changing the source of input data.

+# Development

+## Design and Build
+The application is designed using following
+1. Scala
+2. SBT (Scala Build Tool)
+3. Java

+Project uses SBT for building and converting the code into a jar

+## Execution
+Command line parms must be specifed in pairs in the format --name value.
+Internally application validates this format & converts to a Map(name -> vlaue)

+Application expects, 4 mandatory command line parms viz. dataSource, year, month, outFile.
+Optional parameter dateRange allows to override the default date range of (201610 to 201711).
+This range can be adjusted according to the data availablity in Bureau of
+Meteorlogy.

+As of now dataSource is Bureau of Meteorlogy, the data is downloaded from BOM website before forecasting else it expects the data to be in local files in current working dierctory.